Dale Earnhardt Jr. Biography

 Back to Biographies

-Dale Earnhardt Jr., or Little E, is one of the most popular race car drivers in the world.
-He drives the number 88 for his own NASCAR racing team.
+Dale Earnhardt Jr. is one of the most popular race car drivers in the world.
+He drove the number 8 and the 88 for much of his NASCAR career.
 He is the son of late NASCAR legend Dale Earnhardt.

 Where did Dale Jr. grow up?